Do you suspect a blue-green algae bloom in your lake or in a public lake you've visited?

 Follow-up qualitative or quantitative samples may be taken, on a site-specific basis, as time and resources allow.

-The United States Environmental Protection Agency has developed draft values for two cyanotoxins, microcystins and cylindrospermopsin, for states to consider as the basis for public health protection in recreational waters (see Table 1).
-The draft values are recommended thresholds that are not to be exceeded on any day.
+In May 2019, the United States Environmental Protection Agency published recommended values for two cyanotoxins, microcystins, and cylindrospermopsin under the Clean Water Act section 304(a) for states to consider as the basis for swimming advisories for notification purposes to protect publich health in recreational waters (see Table 1).
+The values are recommended thresholds that are not to be exceeded on any day.

 Swimming Advisory Fact Sheet